Rodent Handling and Restraint Techniques

 JoVE creates the ultimate solutions for advancing research and science education by making and publishing videos of scientific experiments from the top laboratories around the globe.

-t has been demonstrated that even minimal handling of mice and rats is stressful to the animals.
+It has been demonstrated that even minimal handling of mice and rats is stressful to the animals.
 Handling for cage changing and other noninvasive procedures causes an increase in heart rate, blood pressure, and other physiological parameters, such as serum corticosterone levels.
 Fluctuations can continue for up to several hours.
 The methods of restraint required for injections and blood withdrawals also cause physiological changes that can potentially affect scientific data.
-Training in the proper handling of mice and rats is required to minimize the effects to the animals.1 Mice and rats can be restrained manually with restraint devices, or with chemical agents.
+Training in the proper handling of mice and rats is required to minimise the effects to the animals.
+Mice and rats can be restrained manually with restraint devices, or with chemical agents.
 Manual methods and the use of restraint devices are covered in this manuscript.
 All restraint methods include the process of lifting the animals from their home cage.

 Optional / Voluntary